prisma-archive/graphcool-templates/email-user-management/README.md

 3. Your app calls the Graphcool mutation `updateEmail(email: String!, password: String!, newEmail: String!)` to change a User's email
 4. Your app calls the Graphcool mutation `updatePassword(email: String!, password: String!, newPassword: String!)` to change a User's password

+## Notes

+The function in this example use a Permanent Authentication Token to fetch or create users via the API so the permissions are not needed.
+Therefore, it's recommended to **remove Create, Update and Read permissions** for the fields `email` and `password` on `User`.
+Those fields are controlled by the custom mutations that are added in this example.

+This also allows you to change the email or password fields using a PAT manually as an administrator.
+For manually updating password, note that the `password` field is hashed and salted using `bcrypt` and for authenticating or updating the user information, the current password is compared to that hashed and salted version.

 ## Test the Code

 First, follow the READMEs to setup all the functions in the functions folder.
 Then go to the Graphcool Playground: